 He has excellent mobility and can move with the best of them.
 Having that type of athleticism will help them against LSU edge rusher, K’lavon Chaisson.
 Chaisson is a highly athletic speed rusher who has the flexibility to bend around any corner.
 Dealing with him will be a difficult ask but if there’s anyone who’s able to do it, Alabama’s offensive tackle duo should be able to.
 On LSU’s offensive line is Lloyd Cushenberry.
 He is the definition of mean.
 Cushenberry is always looking for someone to block and will demolish any opponent.
 This will be key in this game because the guy lining up across him won’t be demolished easily.
 Raekwon Davis is 6 foot 7, 310 pounds and will push any lineman back.
 The battle in the trenches could very well decide this game and both teams have the necessary talent to win in the trenches.

-The big draw to this game is the battle for QB1, but there is so much more to this game than just the quarterbacks.
+The big draw to this game is the battle for QB1.
+However, there is so much more to this game than just the quarterbacks.
 When NFL scouts want to watch an LSU or Alabama prospect’s biggest game, this will be the one they turn on.
-The draft implications in this game are heavy and it’ll be incredibly fun to see all these big names go head-to-head.
+The draft implications in this game are heavy.
+More so, it’ll be incredibly fun to see all these big names go head-to-head.